 Learned Mindfulness is the active tool using intentional self-dialogue to enter an “into integrity” zone.
 Personal accountability and shared responsibility become buzzwords for personal initiatives and a sense of belonging to teams.
 Negative states of mind that thwart such positive initiatives are “out of integrity” attitudes.
-Prime examples are attitudes of envy and ruthless competitiveness where one sees others becoming better off; misperceived as being at his and her expense, then feeling bitter and confused.
+Prime examples of such negativity are attitudes of envy and ruthless competitiveness.
+In these situations, one sees others becoming better off; misperceived as being better at his and her expense, then feeling bitter and confused.
 This adverse reaction spoils going forward constructively and feeling happy.

 "Into Integrity" attitudes see a fresh world full of opportunity and adventure.
-Appreciating this vision inevitably evokes responses of gratitude that build on one another and resonate with others.
+Appreciating this vision inevitably evokes responses of gratitude that build cumulatively and resonate with others.

 “Learned Mindfulness” is Emotional Hygiene

-As part of the biomental perspective in positive psychiatry, Learned Mindfulness grounds itself on the biological and neurological dimensions of emotional intelligence (e.g., the limbic system interacting with the prefrontal cortex), yet sees and highlights their person-centered, subjective experiences.
+As part of the biomental perspective in positive psychiatry, Learned Mindfulness grounds itself on the biological and neurological dimensions of emotional intelligence e.g., the limbic system interacting with the prefrontal cortex.
+Moreover, emotional intelligence highlights person-centered, subjective experiences.
 Identifying positive psychosocial character strengths and using these to promote well-being, resilience, and foster optimism are crucial to this intention.

 Learned Mindfulness keeps attention dynamically alive.
 Cynicism—emotional distrust vehemently blocking learning—shatters values.
 This devaluing attitude puts empathy to sleep and depersonalizes one into callousness both to self and others.

-In this chamber of a mind full of emotion that welcomes and embraces thinking, experiences are gently savored, tasted, appreciated, felt with awe, then effortlessly freed.
-One deliberately learns to choose to face and mitigate forced and discordant trends toward effortful pushes in feeling, thought, and action.
-For example, rather than fear and repel negative experiences, newly felt sensory clarity, less unruly focus and attention, and a gentler ability to let go rather than harshly hold on becomes more routine.
+In this chamber of a mind “full of emotion” that welcomes and embraces thinking, experiences are gently savored, tasted, appreciated, felt with awe, then effortlessly freed.
+One deliberately learns to choose to face and mitigate forced and discordant trends toward harsh pushes in feeling, thought, and action.
+For example, rather than fear and repel negative experiences, newly felt sensory clarity, less unruly focus and attention, and a gentler ability to let go rather than hold on becomes more routine.
 Intuitive knowing awakens a renewal of creative self-awareness.

 Emotional hygiene is both awareness and literacy promoting the active engagement of emotion, decision-making, and its implementation in real life.
-The intention and dynamic act of welcoming emotion to become optimally humanized by thinking is precision self-medicine.
+Welcoming emotion is an intentional and dynamic act to become optimally humanized by thinking.
+This is precision self-medicine.
 This alignment of feeling with thought and its application in effective ways does not come naturally; its steps must be learned.
 Emotion must be discovered, recovered, and joined with ideas.

 “Learned Mindfulness”: Character, Character Strengths, and Positive Psychosocial Characteristics

-Striving to become autonomous is needed to induce self-change.
+Striving to achieve greater self-direction is needed to induce self-change.
 This upsurge in personal efficacy consists in becoming a self-activist: one who is self-directed has self-initiative and is intrinsically motivated.
 Self-activists typically thrive in team settings where the sense of belonging and resonating with others both supports and challenges personal values (that may differ from others) and styles of feeling, thinking, and behaving.

 Character strengths are positive psychological characteristics based on consciously chosen values.
 These preferred beliefs guide life goals, choice of personal and social affiliations, occupation, and how one conducts their life in these pursuits.
 Character strengths have been called values in action when they are carried out and performed as part of routine daily living.
 Other less pronounced character strengths that a person may possess can be significant but as yet under-developed.